caseyamcl/tasktracker/README.md

     $tracker->tick(Tick::SUCCESS, '', 5);

     // Increment by 3 items (skipped) with a message
-    $trakcer->tick(Tick::FAIL, 'No. Somethin went wrong', 3);
+    $trakcer->tick(Tick::FAIL, 'Something went wrong', 3);

 When you are done, call the `Tracker::finish()` method:

     $tracker->finish('Optional finish manage');

-Or, if things go very wrong during processing, you can abort:
+Or, if things go wrong during processing, you can abort:

     $tracker->abort('Optional abort message');